gokyo/native-apps-api-orchestration/docs/preflight-check.md

   * **Code:** 200 <br />
     **Content:**

+The routeToTwoFactor flag will be deprecated and as a first step it will always be set to false.

 The below JSON response will be returned when either the users account has a correct 2FA/MFA status, or when pre-flight is invoked without an mfa operation.

 ```json